-Orlando Ashford is the president of Holland America Line.
-He assumed this position in December 2014.
+Orlando Ashford is the former president of Holland America Line.
+He assumed this position in 2014 and stepped down in 2020.
 Holland America Line was founded in 1873, and until 1989, it was a Dutch-owned passenger and cargo shipping line operating primarily between the Netherlands and North America.
 In 1989 it became a subsidiary of the Carnival Corporation.

 Born to working class parents in Bangor, Maine, Ashford grew up primarily in New Jersey and entered Purdue University in 1986, earning a Bachelor’s Degree in Organizational Leadership in 1991 and a Master’s Degree in Industrial Technology in 1993.
 He has worked in cities around the world, including New York, New York; Istanbul, Turkey; Atlanta, Georgia; Chicago, Illinois; Seattle, Washington; and Montreal and Toronto, Canada.